 Could an accounting firm be the right choice for your needs?

 If you’re like most small businesses, the bulk of the bookkeeping falls on the owner or another employee without an accounting background.
 And the actual work is pushed aside by more “important” tasks.
 It’s a tradition that’s hard to break.

 That’s what he learned from his parents, also lifelong small business owners.
-He admitted that he didn’t realize there was a better option out there.
-One that would allow him to focus on his business and spend more time with his family.
+He admitted that he didn’t realize there was a better option out there, one that would allow him to focus on his business and spend more time with his family.

-A monthly accounting firm is often the partner a small business needs to stay profitable throughout the year and plan for future success.
+A monthly accounting firm is often the partner that a small business needs to stay profitable throughout the year and plan for future success.
 You need an advisor who provides the advice you need, when you need it – even if it’s not tax season.
 A monthly accounting firm has your back, even when things get tough.

 Schedule a free consultation today to find out how monthly accounting can help you get ahead of the curve and close your books the right way.